Ready for a new pair of shoes? These are some of the best running shoes for heel strikers.

-Making these even more luxurious, the Asics Gel-Kayano 25 running shoes feature a plush sock liner.
+Making these even more luxurious, the ASICS Gel-Kayano 25 features a plush sock liner.
 The mesh upper is also stretchy enough to feel secure without creating pressure points.

 Although these shoes are heavy for daily runs, they’re durable.
 You might find that you reach for them over and over again because they’re just that comfortable.
 That’s fine, because they’re made to last.

 - Soft sock liner